-Windows 10 Education comes with specific features that benefit educators and students, while Windows 10 Pro is designed for professionals of all types to use.
-Windows 10 Education is effectively a variant of Windows Pro equipped with education-specific default settings and without Cortana.
+Windows 10 Education comes with specific features that benefit educators and students, while Pro is designed for professionals of all types.
+Education is effectively a variant of Pro equipped with education-specific default settings and without Cortana.

-While there are differences between Windows 10 Education and Pro, they both have a lot in common.
-This is a result of the fact that Windows 10 Education is a variant of Windows 10 Pro.
+While there are differences between Windows 10 Education and Pro, they have much in common.
+This is a result of the fact that Education is a variant of Pro.